LA Film Forum Logo

 Location: Brain Dead Studios

 Filmforum continues its 50th anniversary screenings with a rare 35mm screening of Pat O’Neill’s classic feature film The Decay of Fiction, a multi-layered reverie of the abandoned Ambassador Hotel in Los Angeles, of ghosts of old Hollywood, and film noir.
-In addition, we’re hosting the world premiere of Skies, a new Pat O’Neill film!
 We’re also going to have the DVD-Rom Tracing the Decay of Fiction available, in tribute to the late Marsha Kinder, who was behind the Labyrinth Project that created it.

 • The Old Sorceress and the Valet